-1. Peel and cut the sweet potato into small wedges or batons.
+1. Peel and cut the sweet potato into small wedges.

 2. Bring milk, water, salt and pepper to boil.

-3. Add sweet potatoes and cook over medium heat for 5 minutes – the sweet potatoes should be cooked but remain firm.
+3. Add sweet potatoes and cook over medium heat for 5 minutes.
+The cooked sweet potatoes should be firm.

-4. Remove and drain.
-Set aside to cool.
+4. Remove, drain and allow it to cool.

-5. Wrap the sweet potato batons with bacon and secure with bamboo toothpicks.
+5. Wrap the sweet potato wedges with bacon and fix with toothpicks.
 Sprinkle with paprika powder.

-6. Heat the butter or oil and thyme (leave some for garnish later) over medium heat and pan-fry the rolls until the bacon browns.
+6. Heat butter and/or oil and thyme (leave some for garnish later) over medium heat and pan-fry the rolls until the bacon browns.

 7. Remove and season with salt, black pepper and paprika powder.
 Garnish with few thyme leaves.
 Serve warm.

 The first photo reminds me of the dragon boat race.
 Looks very beautiful